-We have lived in the southeast our entire lives, and moved to Northern Virginia 1.5 years ago, in January.
+We have lived in the southeast our entire lives, and then moved to Northern Virginia in January.
 The first few months were fun, as we had never lived in snow before.
 But the following winter hit me hard.
 I didn’t want to socialize, was tired, grumpy, just all around miserable.
 I had no idea what seasonal depression even was, seeing as how my Christmases have always been spent on a beach.
 Vitamin D has been in ample supply my entire life, until winter in the “North.”
 And while, I did experience SAD in Virginia, it was nothing compared to what's already hitting me here in the mid-west, where we were recently relocated to.

 I started feeling better the same time our flowers began to bloom in the spring during our stay in Virginia.
 I started researching and realized that it wasn’t just a funk, but actual depression that had beaten me down.

 - Depression: misery, guilt, loss of self-esteem, hopelessness, despair, and apathy